macOS High Sierra has been out for nearly four months, and already it’s on its third update – at least for developers and public beta testers.

 - 2017 iMac Pro

 Bear in mind that if you want to take advantage of the High Efficiency Video Coding (HEVC) benefits posed by macOS High Sierra, you’ll need a Mac donning – at the very least – an Intel sixth-generation Skylake processor.
-That means that, yes, Kaby Lake will do just fine.
-Perhaps, later on down the line, a future Mac Mini could also make its way into this category.
+Unfortunately, that discounts everything released prior to 2015, but on the bright side, everything else macOS High Sierra brings to the table is fair game.

 Joe Osborne and Gabe Carey have also contributed to this report